 Steps 3, 4.
 UE2 sends the Avatar representation downloading request to the DC AS via MF, including parameters of token, Avatar ID, and optionally CCA.
 The structure the CCA can be referred to clause 13.3.8.2 of TS 33.501 [11].
 CCA contains subject (UE2 ID), audience (BAR type), timestamp, and expiration time..

 Step 5.
 DC AS determines whether the received Avatar ID is in the UE1's Avatar ID list.
 If the received Avatar ID is equal to one of the Avatar ID in the UE1's Avatar ID list, Step 6 is executed.
 Otherwise, DC AS will send an error message to the UE1via MF and UE2.
 If DC AS does not have the UE1's Avatar ID list, it retrieves the UE1's Avatar ID list from the BAR.
-DC AS may also check whether the token is valid.
+DC AS also optionally checks whether the token is valid.

 Step 6.
 DC AS sends the Avatar representation downloading request to the BAR, including parameters of token and Avatar ID.